paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

 │   ├── LiF.json
 │   └── LiF.yaml
 ├── notebooks
+│   ├── browsing_db.ipynb
+│   └── running_simulation.ipynb
 └── tools
+    ├── db
+    ├── plams_experimental
+    └── scripts
-    └── plasm_experimental
+        └── install_jmol.py
 ```

+- `CONTRIBUTING.md`: This file provides guidelines and instructions for contributing to the repository.
+It outlines the contribution process, coding conventions, and other relevant information for potential contributors.
+- `CREDITS.md`: This file acknowledges and credits the individuals or organizations that have contributed to the repository.
 - `LICENSE`: This file contains the license information for the repository (CC BY 4.0).
 It specifies the terms and conditions under which the repository's contents are distributed and used.
 - `README.md`: This file.
 - `requirements.txt`: This file lists the required Python packages and their versions. (see [installation section](#installation))
 - `assets`: This folder contains any additional assets, such as images or documentation, related to the repository.
-- `data`:
+- `data`: This folder contains the data files used in the repository.
-  - `LiF.db`: file is an SQLite database file.
-It includes the retraining data for the ReaxFF force field, specifically for the inorganic compound LiF.
+  - `LiF.db`: This file is the SQLite database file that includes the DFT data used for the ReaxFF force field.
+Specifically, it contains data related to the inorganic compound LiF.
+  - `LiF.json`: This file provides the database metadata in a human-readable format using JSON.
+  - `LiF.yaml`: This file also contains the database metadata in a more human-readable format, still using YAML.
-- `notebooks`: This folder is dedicated to Jupyter notebooks that demonstrate the usage and analysis of the database.
-It can be used as a starting point for exploring and manipulating the data.
+- `notebooks`: This folder contains Jupyter notebooks that provide demonstrations and examples of how to use and analyze the database.
+  - `browsing_db.ipynb`: This notebook demonstrates how to handle, select, read, and understand the data points in the `LiF.db` database using the ASE database Python interface.
+It serves as a guide for exploring and navigating the database effectively.
-- `tools`:
-  - `plasm_experimental`: This subfolder houses tools and scripts that can be used for experiments, analyses, or re-run simulations of the database.
-It may contain scripts specific to the LiF database or ReaxFF simulations.
+  - `running_simulation.ipynb`: In this notebook, you will find an example of how to get a data point from the `LiF.db` database and use it to perform a new simulation.
+The notebook showcases how to utilize either the [PLAMS](https://www.scm.com/doc/plams/index.html) library or the [AMSCalculator](https://www.scm.com/doc/plams/interfaces/amscalculator.html) and ASE Python library to conduct simulations based on the retrieved data and then store it as a new data point in the `LiF.db` database.
+It provides step-by-step instructions and code snippets for a seamless simulation workflow.
+- `tools`: This directory contains a collection of Python modules and scripts that are useful for reading, analyzing, and re-running simulations stored in the database.
+These tools are indispensable for ensuring that this repository adheres to the principles of **I**nteroperability and **R**eusability, as outlined by the [FAIR principles](https://www.go-fair.org/fair-principles/).
+  - `db`: This Python module provides functionalities for handling, reading, and storing data into the database.
+  - `plasm_experimental`: This Python module includes the necessary components for using the `AMSCalculator` with PLASM and the SCM software package, utilizing the ASE API.
+It facilitates running simulations, performing calculations.
+  - `scripts`: This directory contains additional scripts for dvanced usage scenarios of this repository.

 ## Interacting with the Database